-Review of the implementation of paragraph 6 of the Doha Declaration on the TRIPS Agreement and Public Health facilitate the supply of medicines for public health objectives to countries with insufficient or no manufacturing capacities in the pharmaceutical sector by removing obstacles to the grant of compulsory licenses to export for this purpose.
+On 28 October 2008 the TRIPS Council undertook the fifth annual review of the functioning of the system set out in the 30 August 2003 Decision on the Implementation of Paragraph 6 of the Doha Declaration on the TRIPS Agreement and Public Health - also known as the Paragraph 6 system (WT/L/540).
+The system aims to facilitate the supply of medicines for public health objectives to countries with insufficient or no manufacturing capacities in the pharmaceutical sector by removing obstacles to the grant of compulsory licenses to export for this purpose.
 The annual review of the system is undertaken to ensure its effective operation.
 The 2008 review was reported to the General Council (IP/C/49).